 Gender Identity and Transgender IssuesSkip to the navigation

 The feeling that something is different may begin early in life.
-Many adults who are transgender remember noticing a difference as children between what their bodies looked like on the outside and what they felt on the inside.
+Many transgender adults remember noticing as children a difference between how their bodies looked and how they felt on the inside.
 Other transgender people make this discovery as adults.

 - Your doctor.

 - LGBTQ clubs and organizations in your community.

 - Websites and online organizations.
 You can find a list of such organizations on the website for PFLAG (Parents, Families, and Friends of Lesbians and Gays) at www.pflag.org.